 CONCLUSION

 To date, there has been no documented study on shrimp diversity of Machilipatnam coast.
 This lack of research highlights a significant gap in marine biodiversity knowledge for the region.
 The present study provides baseline information on the shrimp diversity along the Machilipatnam coast.
 The comprehensive data generated by the present study could be used as a valuable reference for future biodiversity surveys, ecological research, and sustainable fisheries management.
-It is evident that the recorded 26 species of shrimps uphold a vital fishery along the southeast coast of India.
+The recorded 26 species of shrimps uphold a vital fishery along the southeast coast of India.

 Data Availability: No datasets were generated or analysed during the current study.